rogerboesch/rogerboesch.github.io/_posts/2020-03-15-atari-intro.md

+---
+layout: post
+---

-## 🕹️ Why develop for Retro Systems?
+## 📺 Why develop for Retro Systems?

 ### RETRO GAME DEVELOPMENT
 >Seriously, why anyone would still like to create games and programs for computers of a long forgotten time?